 - Maintaining an equal temperature throughout the chamber.
 Unless you are not running cyclic and are able to quickly hit really high vacuum, there is going to be some gas in there, and that hot air is going to rise.
 In my mk2 chamber, I could clearly feel that the top of the chamber was way warmer than the bottom.
 My designs are significantly taller than they are wide, which will emphasise this issue.
 Also note that the gas is going to be mostly if not entirely vapour, which has higher thermal conductivity.

 - Magnetic coupling system.....
 I would not advise this, as 5015 fans seem to work and are fairly cheap when they break, but I'm going to leave this info here anyway in case anyone wants to try.
+Most people can skip the next section.
 Basically, it means you have a couple of magnets rotating outside the chamber, each one set at a slight angle so they drag a pair of magnets on the inside, which are themselves set into a fan impeller.
 Complications include….

 - I 3d printed an impeller, first in ASA, but that warped and was soon a very sad looking impeller.
 Fortunately PLA, when annealed, is actually pretty good at temperature.
 Annealing can create warping however, so to reduce this I printed it up, added the magnets and bearings (annealing causes shrinkage), taped off the bearings, and then set it into a bowl filled with sand.
 Add a flat plate on top of the sand with some weights on it, to compress and minimise warping, and then baked it at 75C for perhaps 12h.
 Note with annealing, and I tested this, longer at lower temperature has the same effect as quicker at higher temperature, such as 100C for an hour.
 However, when doing the process in sand, you need to increase the temps only very slowly, to ensure the same temperature throughout.
 Low and long seemed safest to me.